 Distance: 9km.
 Active walking time: 5 hours.
 Altitude gain: +300m.
 Descent : -300m.

-Overnight: Hôtel Aitone 2* (or similar) in Evisa on a Half Board basis.
+Overnight: Hôtel Aitone 2* or similar in Evisa on a half board

 Distance: 14km.
 Active walking time: 6 hours.
 Altitude gain: +320m.
 Descent: -1170m.

-Overnight: Hôtel Le Mediterannée (or similar) in Porto on a bed & breakfast basis.
+Overnight: Hôtel Kallisté 3* or similar in Porto on a bed & breakfast

 Distance: 12km.
 Active walking time: 4.5 hours.
 Altitude gain: +520m.
 Descent: -70m.

-Overnight: A sea view room at Hôtel Scandola (or similar) in Piana on a bed & breakfast
+Overnight: A sea view room at Hôtel Scandola 3* or similar in Piana on a bed & breakfast

-Overnight: Hôtel Regina (or similar) on bed and breakfast in Calvi.
+Overnight: Hôtel Revellata 3* or similar on bed and breakfast

-Your holiday comes to an end on Sunday at your hotel after breakfast.
-You will be collected from your hotel at the time advised by our representative and taken to the airport.
+Your holiday comes to an end at your hotel after breakfast.
+You will be collected from your hotel and taken to Calvi Airport.